-It’s a question that’s been around as long as both snowsports have: which is faster - skiing or snowboarding?
+It’s a question that’s been around nealry as long as SnowSkool has been running ski and snowboard instructor courses (18 years to be exact!): which is faster - skiing or snowboarding?

 With both sports relying heavily on gravity, to get from top to bottom of a mountain, perhaps it’s not as simple as you think?
 (We actually think it is...)